Republican Party: Trump and the new power grab

 Aura of Untouchability “Scratched”

-The mounting defeats are also allowing other rivals to put themselves in good positions on a scale not seen since early 2016, and increasing the chances that should Trump run again in 2024, he would face serious competition, the ” New York Times” further.
+The mounting defeats are also allowing other rivals to put themselves in good positions on a scale not seen since early 2016, and increasing the chances that should Trump run once more in 2024, he would face serious competition, the ” New York Times” further.
 Trump’s previous aura of untouchability in Republican politics has been tarnished, the paper concludes.

 Parts of the party are trying to push back Trump’s influence.
-Because they fear, among other things, that Trump’s fixation on his election defeat in 2020 and the alleged electoral fraud could harm the Republicans in the next elections, taking Georgia as an example.
+Because they fear, among other things, that Trump’s fixation on his election defeat in 2020 and the alleged electoral fraud might harm the Republicans in the next elections, taking Georgia as an example.

 Trumpism without Trump as a possibility